billyjei/sportsstats-olympic-dataset/README.md

 ## Key Findings Presentation

-The presentation slides outlining the key findings from the analysis, is accessible at the following [link]( https://docs.google.com/presentation/d/1X7A1bLHMLkC_4kgaIA2DTSlfIWPdq_bcisdCnRIn5Bo/edit?usp=sharing).
+The presentation slides outlining the key findings from the analysis is accessible at the following [link]( https://docs.google.com/presentation/d/1X7A1bLHMLkC_4kgaIA2DTSlfIWPdq_bcisdCnRIn5Bo/edit?usp=sharing).